-Hayes is an associate in RMI’s Building Practice, focusing on getting to deeper savings through energy modeling, working on advancing energy modeling practices, and designing and evaluating strategies to achieve deep savings in new and existing buildings individually and across portfolios.
+Hayes is a Sr. Associate in RMI’s Building Practice, focusing on getting to deeper savings through energy modeling, working on advancing energy modeling practices, and designing and evaluating strategies to achieve deep savings in new and existing buildings individually and across portfolios.
 He has a background in green building design and building energy simulation.

 Hayes studied Integrated Engineering at the University of British Columbia where he focused on energy and environmental engineering.
 Following this he completed his Masters degree at Ryerson University with a focus on calibrated whole building energy simulation and passive solar housing.
 Hayes then started his own building energy analysis practice and worked on several super efficient building projects as well as taught an advanced building energy simulation workshop at Ryerson University.
 He also has experience working for the Pembina Institute – a non-profit energy policy think tank located in Canada, where he developed a building stock model to assess the impact of cutting edge green building policies.
 Hayes also has construction experience, and has built his own passive solar, off-grid home.